appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/copy-to-clipboard.md

 #### data
 <dd>
-  The string containing text data that is copied to the clipboard.
+ The string contains the text data copied to the clipboard.
 </dd>

 #### debug
 <dd>
-When set to <code>true</code>, this option enables the function to output information to the console.
-This can be helpful for debugging purposes.
-It defaults to <code>false</code>.
+The default value is <code>false</code>.
+When set to <code>true</code>, this option displays the information in the console.
+The parameter can be helpful for debugging.
 </dd>

 #### format
 <dd>
-  This parameter allows you to specify the <code>MIME</code> type of the text being copied.
-This can be useful when dealing with specialized content types.
-For example, <em>application/json</em>.
+ The string specifies the <code>MIME</code> type of the copied text.
+The parameter can be helpful when using specialized content types, such as <em>application/json</em>.
 </dd>